chef/chef-web-docs/content/custom_resources_notes.md

 ## Library Resources/Providers

 Library resources are discouraged since you can shoot yourself in the foot.
-They used to be encouraged back before Chef Infra Client 12.0 `provides` was introduced since it allowed for renaming the resource so that it didn't have to be prefixed by the cookbook name.
+They used to be encouraged back before Chef Infra Client 12.0 `provides` was introduced since it allowed for renaming the resource so that it did not have to be prefixed by the cookbook name.

 There are many ways to go wrong writing library providers.
 One of the biggest issues is that internal Chef Infra Client code superficially looks like a library provider, but it is not.
 Chef internal resources do not inherit from `LWRPBase` and we have had to manually create resources directly through `Chef::Resource::File.new()`, we also have not been able to `use_inline_resources` and not had access to other niceties that cookbook authors have had access to for years now.
 We have got some modernization of internal Chef cookbook code now and resources like `apt_update` and `apt_repository` in core have started to be written more like cookbook code should be written, but core resources are actually behind the curve and are bad code examples.